Secrets to setting better

 2. Give it the SMART test

 SMART is a popular framework to test out whether your new year's resolution is defined well.
 Why do you need a well-defined goal?
-Well, you need to have a clear picture of what success looks like so you know when you've reached success.
+Well, you need to have a clear picture of what success looks like so you know when you've achieved it.
 With a concrete destination, you'll know how far you have left to go.

 That said, a desire to smile more suggests a desire to be happier.
 Then you can structure your resolution around what makes you happy.
 A better goal then might be "cross off 5 things on my bucket list this year" or "reconnect with an old friend each month."
 Dig down into your goals until you can make sure it's Specific, Measurable, Achievable, Relevant and Time-bound.